DinithKumudika/Ayumed-Clinic-Management-System/README.md

 ```
 ### Install the Database

-Create a database of your choice in PhpMyAdmin and import the sql file to it.
+Create a database named as `ayumed_clinic_mgt_system` using PhpMyAdmin and import the sql file to it.

 ### composer installation